 Taking a strategic and sustainable approach to managing our business is not just important for the environment, it’s essential for the long-term growth and resilience of our organisation.
-That’s why we’re committed to understanding and managing the environmental aspects and impacts and the dependency of our business on the environment and natural capital.
+We understand that our economy depends on a healthy environment.
+That’s why we’re committed to understanding and managing the environmental aspects and impacts (PDF, 309KB) and the dependency of our business on the environment and natural capital.

 What we do?